Time dependent Markovian master equation beyond the adiabatic limit: Introduction

-Recently, starting from the work by Yamaguchi et al. in \cite{Yamaguchi}, different solutions have been proposed in order to move beyond the adiabatic regime.
+Recently, starting from the work by Yamaguchi et al. in \cite{Yamaguchi}, different solutions have been proposed in order to tackle the problem for strongly driven systems, i.e. beyond the adiabatic regime.
 We note in particular Dann et al. \cite{Dann}, who made use of a Lie algebraic structure generated by the time-evolution operator in order to obtain a suitable Markovian master equation for arbitrary driving, which includes as limiting cases both the adiabatic master equation and the Floquet theory based approach, but also Wang et al. \cite{Wang}, where a different master equation is derived heuristically by using the Nakajima-Zwanzig approach in the adiabatic reference frame and applied to the dissipative Landau-Zener model.

-Finally, we also mention the recent solution proposed by Mozgunov et al. \cite{Lidar} suitably designed to exploit in principle arbitrary drivings, in which the authors explore a conceptually different path aimed at deriving microscopically a Markovian master equation circumventing the secular approximation.
+Finally, we also mention an alternative line of works, aimed at deriving Markovian master equations circumventing the secular approximation (\cite{Wacker,Lidar,Davidovic, Nathan_1, Nathan_2, Konig}).
+Most of these approaches are based on manipulations of the Bloch-Redfield master equation in order to suitably overcome the violation of positivity, while keeping the so called secular contributions.

 Despite the extensive literature on the topic, we contend that additional methods may provide a wider understanding of sufficient conditions that allow to achieve a Markovian evolution in the presence of control or driving fields and eventually fill the gap where the previous master equations could be extremely hard to handle.